Clontarf Aboriginal College: History

-In 1897, the Christian Brothers assumed control of the Sisters of Mercy orphanage in Subiaco which housed 81 boys.
+In 1897, the Christian Brothers assumed control of the Sisters of Mercy orphanage in Subiaco, which housed 81 boys.
 Shortly after, the Brothers located and acquired land on the banks of the Canning River near present-day Manning.
 The Bishop of Perth, Matthew Gibney, laid the foundation stone for the new building in 1901.

 Originally named St Joseph's Boys' Orphanage, the first building was completed in September 1901 and the first boys were transferred there shortly after.
 The Superior was Brother Kevin Ryan and other Brothers Bodkin and O'Connor also assisted.
 Various other buildings including a bakehouse, laundry, store-room and toilets were soon constructed, however most of these early structures have since been demolished.
 Sometime later it was renamed to St Peter's Intermediate Orphanage.

 In 1908 Adolphus Lecaille (a pioneer priest in the Geraldton Diocese) was buried in the grounds on the orphanage.
 In 1936 his remains were exhumed and reburied in the mortuary chapel of St Francis Xavier Cathedral in Geraldton.

-By 1919, Brother Paul Keaney joined the staff and it became known as Clontarf Boy's Orphanage.
+By 1919, Brother Paul Keaney joined the staff and it became known as Clontarf Boys' Orphanage.
 In 1927, access to the community was improved after a road from Canning Bridge through to Albany Highway was constructed.
 Originally called Clontarf Road, this is now known as Manning Road.
 By the 1930s Clontarf was almost self-sufficient with an extensive orchard and vegetable garden as well as a dairy, poultry yard, a piggery and holdings of other livestock.
 It housed between 100 and 150 boys, usually aged between six and fourteen years.
 Boys received a primary school education, religious teaching and training in basic manual skills and farm practices.
 Government funding for the boys was withdrawn at the age of fourteen which was when most boys left.